FaridSuleymanov/smart_tools/README.md

 MIT AI2 OpenAI extention: https://community.appinventor.mit.edu/t/f-os-artificial-intelligence-and-openai/74469 Thank you very much Gordon_Lu :)

 Getting Started
-Refer to the documentation for detailed instructions on setting up and using the MAGI Advisor.
+Refer to the Wiki for detailed instructions on setting up and using the MAGI Advisor.

 MAGI Maps: AI-driven Evacuation Routing with OpenRouteService Integration Inspired by Neon Genesis Evangelion